DERMATOLOGY RESIDENCY PROGRAM

 - 3. Dermatologic surgery (general, cosmetic, laser and Mohs micrographic surgery)

 - 4. Literature review (journal clubs, etc)

 - 5. Current and up-to-date knowledge (strict didactics, board review, academic conferences, faculty lectures)

-Apart from on-site hospital training, our residents are required to rotate through Clinical Research, Aesthetic Medicine, Radiation Oncology, private offices, and attend local and national meetings/conferences.
+Apart from on-site hospital training, our residents are required to rotate through General Dermatology, Surgical Dermatology, Mohs Surgery, Aesthetic Medicine, Radiation Oncology, private offices, and attend local and national meetings/conferences.
 All residents are allowed adequate elective time to pursue special interests.

 In addition, monthly participation at the Jacksonville Dermatologic Society augments the learning environment with exposure to great cases from the Northeast Florida area, as well as interaction and exposure to other practicing dermatologist and their viewpoints on clinical practice.

 I invite you to navigate this web-site and hope that you find it helpful.
 Given your interest in the field of dermatology, I wish you a success in your endeavor!